 Autumn is the wettest season of the year–mostly overcast–and sees a decrease in daylight hours.
 The average temperature ranges between 16-22ºC / 61-72°F.

-Get more tips in the Italy Packing List for backpacking Europe.
+Get more tips in the Italy Packing List.

 Paris: the beautiful French city known for its culture, fine food and wine, haute couture, and all things fashion.
 When visiting this city, it’s important to pack clothing for fine dining and dressing up as well as comfortable clothes for walking and sightseeing.